flyingunicorn222/midnight/docs/commands/token.md

 # /token

-Used to update your API Token, for more in depth explanation on why we need a token and how to issue one please check the "[Connect the bot](start/create_an_account.md#connect-the-bot)" Page
+Used to update your API Token, for more in depth explanation refer to "[Connect the bot](start/create_an_account.md#connect-the-bot)"
+Page

 ``` bash